-We stagger lifelong under the terrible onus
+We lifelong bear the terrible onus

 of guilt and regret rather than let go

-enamored of the gallant figure we cut
+Enamored of the gallant figure we portray

 and tumble into oblivion.